2php/APICloud-Studio/README.md

-# apicloud-studio
+# APICloud-Studio
-apicloud studio including its source code of complete plugins.
+APICloud Studio including its source code of complete plugins.